apollographql/apollo-server/docs/source/schema/schema.md

 ### The `Query` type

-The `Query` type is a special object type that defines all of the top-level **entry points** for queries that clients execute against your data graph.
+The `Query` type is a special object type that defines all of the top-level **entry points** for queries that clients execute against your server.

 Each field of the `Query` type defines the name and return type of a different entry point.
 The `Query` type for our example schema might resemble the following: